 I will be speaking about ‘confidence’ alongside Chiedza Sowah, founder of A Bunch of Mums, at Sunita Harvey’s Lucky Things event in Bristol (click here to buy a ticket).
 Join us for an afternoon of socialising, networking and inspiration.
 Sunita’s events are a great way to make real life connections.

 I first met Sunita at Blogtacular where she was speaking on a panel with author and broadcaster Emma Gannon and writer and blogger Alison Perry.
 So, I was hugely flattered to be asked to speak about a subject close to my own heart – confidence.
-As a newbie blogger (I began Social Butterflies this January) I’ve been overwhelmed by the opportunities, experiences and connections I’ve made via social media.
+As a newbie blogger (I began Social Butterflies in January 2017) I’ve been overwhelmed by the opportunities, experiences and connections I’ve made via social media.

 My story is one a lot of you will relate to: finding your professional identity after becoming a mother.
 I’ve been on an incredible confidence rollercoaster over the past seven years but maintaining a positive attitude and believing in my own abilities has enabled me to keep on going (even when I’ve felt like giving up!).